D6NDesigns/dnddevelopments/src/pages/index.md

 title: We are Midlands based construction specialists in
 image: /img/home-jumbotron.jpg
 heading: Great coffee with a conscience
-subheading: 'Extensions, Renovations, New Builds and Lancscaping'
+subheading: 'Extensions, Renovations, New Builds and Landscaping'
 mainpitch:
   title: Great coffee with a conscience
   description: kjllhjhjkkjhjh